awaik/flutter_instagram_stories/README.md

 Plugin can be used in any app for displaying news, educational content and etc.

 *Note*: This plugin is under ative development, and there are some known bugs and a lot of features to implement.
-Add issues or feature requests here: [issue](https://github.com/awaik/flutter_instagram_stories/issues)
+Please, add issues or feature requests here: [issue](https://github.com/awaik/flutter_instagram_stories/issues)